So Long Letty (1929 film)

-So Long Letty is a 1929 American sound (All-Talking) pre-Code musical comedy directed by Lloyd Bacon and starring Charlotte Greenwood, reprising her role from the 1916 Broadway stage play.
+So Long Letty is a 1929 American sound (All-Talking) pre-Code musical comedy film directed by Lloyd Bacon and starring Charlotte Greenwood, reprising her role from the 1916 Broadway stage play.
 The story had previously been filmed as a silent under the same title in 1920 with Colleen Moore.

 Plot

 Uncle Claude comes to the Ardmore Beach Hotel to see Tommy and his wife.
 At the hotel, with his two granddaughters Ruth and Sally, Uncle Claude meets a wise-talking employee named Letty, which causes him to leave the hotel.
 When he finds Tommy, he mistakes Grace for his wife and likes her and the way she keeps a clean house.
 To get a big check from Uncle Claude and to see how life is with the other, the two couples switch spouses for a week.